all articles

 3. They can see the pain points at a glance

 Kanban is often mixed with other project management methodologies (see Scrumban, Pomodoroban).
-Our team uses the Scrumban approach, and they say the key is to find a methodology, or several ones, that works best for your team and the kinds of projects they have because there is no cure-all solution.
+Our team uses the Scrumban approach, and they say the key is to find a methodology or several ones, that work best for your team and the kinds of projects they have because there is no cure-all solution.

 Any comments on how you and your team use Kanban?
 We would love to hear your story in the section below!